We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Counseling costs around $60–90 per week, and individuals can cancel their membership at any time.
 However, health insurance plans do not usually grant coverage for BetterHelp services.

-BetterHelp has an average rating of 4.1 stars out of 5 and an A grade with the BBB.
-According to reviews, sessions are very convenient, while therapists are helpful and supportive.
+BetterHelp has an average rating of 4.06 stars out of 5 and an A- grade with the BBB.
+According to reviews, sessions are very convenient, and therapists are helpful and supportive.
+Some complaints mentioned the company continued to charge people after they canceled their subscriptions, and others found online counseling too impersonal.

 Amwell’s therapists provide counseling for various mental health conditions, including: